 - No employee shall illegally possess any controlled substances. - No employee shall ingest any controlled or other dangerous substance, unless as prescribed by a licensed medical practitioner.
-No employee shall ingest any prescribed or over-the-counter medication in amounts beyond the recommended dosage.
-Any employee who unintentionally ingests or is made to ingest, a controlled substance shall immediately report the incident to his supervisor so that appropriate medical steps may be taken to ensure the officer's health and safety. - Any employee having a reasonable basis to believe that another employee is illegally using or is illegally in possession of any controlled substance shall immediately report the facts and circumstances to his supervisor.
+No employee shall ingest any prescribed or over-the-counter medication in amounts beyond the recommended dosage. - Employees who are prescribed a narcotic by their physician, or who are taking any other medication likely to cause impairment, must report the use of the medication immediately upon their return to work. - Any employee who unintentionally ingests or is made to ingest, a controlled substance shall immediately report the incident to his supervisor so that appropriate medical steps may be taken to ensure the officer's health and safety. - Any employee having a reasonable basis to believe that another employee is illegally using or is illegally in possession of any controlled substance shall immediately report the facts and circumstances to his supervisor.